spankie/custom-question/README.md

 ## record label

 Build a rest api that will enable a record label make request to retrieve it's artists songs and number of plays on shazam.
-Getting this data can be done using the RapidAPI Shazam API.
+Getting this data can be done using the RapidAPI's Shazam API. to use the shazam api on RapidAPI you will have to register and get an API key to use in your app.

 ### Expectations